-Chase, Berenstein and Murray, Counselors at Law is here to help.
-We represent mothers and fathers throughout San Francisco, the Peninsula, and South Bay who want to ensure their children’s well-being while also protecting their rights as parents.
+Chase, Berenstein and Murray, Counselors at Law, is here to help.
+We represent mothers and fathers in San Mateo, San Francisco and Santa Clara counties who want to ensure their children’s well-being while also protecting their rights as parents.
 While your relationship with your partner may be ending, your relationship with your children endures, and we are here to help ensure your parental rights are secure.

 We can begin discussing your case during a confidential consultation.
 Call 650-642-3897 to arrange yours.

-Understanding the Importance of Paternity in Establishing Parental Rights
+The Importance Of Paternity In Establishing Parental Rights

 Paternity petitions in California address three key issues: